-Auto Sample AREA 1

-PPM 0 12:00

-Trouble Alarm

-Press ENT for Menu
+Auto Sample AREA 1 PPM 0 12:00 Trouble Alarm Press ENT for Menu

 Alarm Modes: When the monitor has sensed concentrations above the alarm trip points, the associated relays will be energized.
-The Low,

-Main and High relays will be energized if the measured ppm level has exceeded the corresponding alarm levels.
-The Horn relay will be energized depending programming.
-The monitor can be set up to energize the Horn relay when the Low alarm is activated, the Main alarm is activated or the High is activated.
-This programmed via the System Setup menus described later in this document.
+The Low, Main and High relays will be energized if the measured ppm level has exceeded the corresponding alarm levels.
+The Horn relay will be energized depending on its programming.
+The monitor can be set up to energize the Horn relay when the Low alarm is activated, the Main alarm is activated or the High alarm is This is programmed via the activated.
+System Setup menus described later in this document.